Skip to content

 The Verkehrshaus der Schweiz (National Transport Museum) is one of the most visited museums in Switzerland.
 It is located on the shores of Lake Lucerne and has a rich collection of all kinds of vehicles, including cars, planes, trains, fire engines, and other special vehicles.

-There are more than 3,000 exhibits on the museum’s 20,000 m² area.
-Among them, there are special machines, such as the first diesel locomotive in Switzerland, 30 airplanes, and even an Automobile Theater; a garage where models of cars from different epochs are placed on the shelves like toy cars in rows in six tiers.
+There are more than 3,000 exhibits in the museum’s 20,000 m² area.
+There are special machines, such as the first diesel locomotive in Switzerland, 30 aeroplanes, and even an Automobile Theater.
+In this garage, models of cars from different epochs are placed on the shelves like toy cars in rows in six tiers.

-Apart from the different kinds of vehicles, there are other attractions such as a renovated planetarium, Switzerland’s first IMAX cinema, and a 200 m² large aerial view of Switzerland from space – a map of the country.
-A visit to the National Transport Museum is a must while in the city.
+Apart from the different kinds of vehicles, there are other attractions such as a renovated planetarium, Switzerland’s first IMAX cinema, and a 200 m² sizeable aerial view of Switzerland from space – a map of the country.
+Visiting the National Transport Museum is a must while in the city.

 Lucerne railway station

 If you like trains and haven’t admired them enough at the Swiss Transport Museum, head to the Lucerne railway station.
-The substantial two-story building with interesting architecture is located in the central part of Lucerne near the lake.
+The substantial two-story building with interesting architecture is located near the lake in the central part of Lucerne.
 It has a huge waiting room, ticket offices, luggage lockers, and other passenger services, but there are also many stores, cafes, and snack bars in the train station, where you can get a quick and delicious meal.

 The Town Park of Inseli

-Just a stone’s throw from the train station, on the shores of Lake Lucerne, there’s a lovely green park, The Town Park of Inseli, where locals like to come in sunny weather to relax on the lawn, play ping pong outdoors or sit at tables in the Volière and Buvette summer bars.
-Make sure to pay the park a visit while in the city.
+Just a stone’s throw from the train station, on the shores of Lake Lucerne, there’s a lovely green park, The Town Park of Inseli.
+In sunny weather, locals like to come to relax on the lawn, play ping pong outdoors, or sit at tables in the Volière and Buvette summer bars.
+Make sure to visit the park while in the city.

 The Dying Lion Monument